Christopher Gibbs

 Christopher Henry Gibbs (29 July 1938 – 28 July 2018) was a British antiques dealer and collector who was also an influential figure in men's fashion and interior design in 1960s London.
 He has been credited with inventing Swinging London, and has been called the "King of Chelsea" and "London's most famous antiques dealer".
 The New York Times described him as a "man of infinite taste, judgment and experience, the one who introduced a whole generation to the distressed bohemian style of interior design."

 Early life and education

 Gibbs was the fifth son of Hon.
 Sir Geoffrey Cokayne Gibbs KCMG and his wife Helen Margaret Leslie CBE, and the grandson of Herbert Gibbs, 1st Baron Hunsdon of Hunsdon.
-His elder brother is the financier Sir Roger Gibbs.
+His elder brother was the financier Sir Roger Gibbs.
 He was educated at Eton College, from which he was expelled "for being generally totally impossible", Stanbridge Earls School in Hampshire and the University of Poitiers.